avsingh999/NBA/README.md

 # NBA

-this is simple react on react
+NBA is simple application in React and Firebase

+# install
+npm install

+# run
+npm start